denali49/fabric-ca-k8s/README.md

 ```
 git clone https://github.com/denali49/fabric-ca-k8s.git && cd fabric-ca-k8s
 ```
+NOTE: All of the commands in this tutorial must be run from this directory or they will not work!

 ### **Step 2:** Install Minikube on your local machine or enable it in Docker Desktop
 If you run Docker Desktop, there is a setting that allows you to enable Kubernetes in Docker Desktop.